Metro Vancouver is working closely with stakeholders and First Nations to ensure this project considers their interests and fits with the community.

 - recover sustainable energy from wastewater

-The project is in the planning phase until the end of 2020.
+The project is in the Project Definition Phase (planning phase) until January 2021.
 The new plant will be designed and constructed between 2021 and 2030, and will be in operation by December 31, 2030.

 COVID-19 and Delivery of Essential Services